yanislav-igonin/bubble-face-bot/README.md

-# typescript-telegram-bot-template
+# bubble-face-bot
-This is template project for my telegram bots written in typescript.
+This is telegram bot written in typescript that uses [Bubble Face](https://face.bubble.ru/) API.